 Happy birthday Phil

 1992 – Brazilian midfielder Philippe Coutinho was born in Rio de Janeiro.
 He signed from Internazionale in January 2013 for £8.5m.
-He bagged 54 goals in 201 appearances before moving on to Barcelona for an initial £105m last January.
+He bagged 54 goals in 201 appearances before moving on to Barcelona for an initial £105m in January 2018.

 1984 - Graeme Souness left for Sampdoria in Italy for a £650,000 fee.
 He had been a dominant presence in our midfield on 359 occasions, netting 55 times as we won five League titles, three European Cups, four League Cups and three FA Charity Shields in his time at Anfield.